Holyoke, Massachusetts: Manufacturing

-Known by its moniker, the "Paper City", Holyoke's economic base was developed almost entirely around the paper industry for the better part of the late 19th and early 20th century; at one time the city was reportedly the largest producer of stationery, writing, and archival goods in the world.
+Known by its moniker, the "Paper City," Holyoke had its economic base being developed almost entirely around the paper industry for the better part of the late 19th and early 20th centuries.
+At one time, the city was reportedly the largest producer of stationery, writing, and archival goods in the world.
 While writing paper production has left the city, Holyoke is still home to a number of specialty paper manufacturers and converters, including companies like Eureka Lab Book, Hampden Paper, Hazen Paper, United Paper Box, and University Products.
 Several international companies also maintain manufacturing facilities in the area, including a power transmission factory for U.S. Tsubaki in Springdale, and a Sonoco cardboard recycling plant in South Holyoke.
 Some former mills have in the past been used as incubators for new manufacturing businesses as well; from 1973 until 1983, when it relocated to a newly constructed factory in Deerfield, Yankee Candle's first factory was located in one such building in the canal district.

 Today the City of Holyoke has one of three foreign-trade zones in the Commonwealth, the other two being the Port of New Bedford and the Massachusetts Port Authority of Boston.
 Though the number of service-based jobs overtook Holyoke manufacturing jobs in 1972, the city is still home to an array of manufacturing concerns outside of the paper and textile industries, including several producing industrial machinery and components.
-Until 2017, its oldest manufacturer was the Holyoke Machine Company which, incorporated in 1863, served large mills and factories with specialty roll parts and service; the firm manufactured a number of different products.
-At one time the company produced the "Holyoke Hercules" model of water turbine which served the city's industries on the canal system, and previously their shops cast bronze doors for the U.S. Capitol Building.
+Until 2017, its oldest manufacturer was the Holyoke Machine Company, which was incorporated in 1863, served large mills and factories with specialty roll parts and service, and manufactured a number of different products.
+At one time, the company produced the "Holyoke Hercules" model of water turbine, which served the city's industries on the canal system, and its shops previously cast bronze doors for the U.S. Capitol Building.
 Today the city is still home to a number of firms specializing in such equipment as medical devices, industrial vacuums, solid waste containers, plastics and rubber manufacturing, bookbinding agents and archival supplies.

-In recent years the city has also seen a handful of food manufacturing firms, due to its proximity to large metropolitan areas like New York City and Boston.
+In recent years, the city has also seen a handful of food manufacturing firms because of its proximity to large metropolitan areas like New York City and Boston.
 In 1996 the Paper City Brewing Company opened out of one of the former Farr Alpaca Company's facilities, following a period of financial difficulties in 2017, the brewery closed temporarily, with plans in place to reopen in the future.
-Another notable firm, Dan's Power Plant, produces nut-based cheese substitutes known as "Fauxmaggio", as a vegan alternative, selling many of their products in upscale markets in New York, Connecticut, and Massachusetts.
+Another notable firm, Dan's Power Plant, produces nut-based cheese substitutes known as "Fauxmaggio," as a vegan alternative, selling many of their products in upscale markets in New York, Connecticut, and Massachusetts.